Jump to content on this page:

 Finding the histories of women, people from ethnic minorities, and LGBTQ+ people can be difficult.

-The Diversity in Archives SkillsGuide, created by Hull University Archives, provides advice on searching for records of diverse voices held at Hull History Centre.
+Hull University Archives’ Diversity in Archives SkillsGuide provides advice on searching for records of diverse voices held at Hull History Centre.
 The principles can be applied to all archives and special collections.

 TV, film, and radio

-The Library provides access to TV, film, and radio services.
-They can be found individually via the Databases A-Z or the dedicated Films, TV, and radio search option on the Library Search homepage and include:
+The Library’s TV, film, and radio sources can be found by title in the Databases A-Z , and at the dedicated Films, TV, and radio page.
+Options include:

-Box of Broadcasts, or BoB, is an online TV and radio recording service allows you to choose and record broadcast programmes from over 75 free-to-air channels.
-It is part of Learning on Screen, alongside TRILT (Television and Radio Index for Learning and Teaching) which has listings for more than 560 TV and radio channels with data from 1923 onwards.
+- the online TV and recording service, Box of Broadcasts, or BoB, where you can choose and record broadcast programmes from over 75 free-to-air channels.
+Use in conjunction with TRILT (Television and Radio Index for Learning and Teaching) with listings for over 560 TV and radio channels.

-Gale Research Complete includes National Public Radio (USA) programs, links to videos from NYTimes.com and other news media, including regular updates to 2,300 global newspapers, radio and TV broadcasts and transcripts.
+- for global media, including National Public Radio (USA) programs, videos from NYTimes.com and other news media, regular updates to 2,300 global newspapers, radio and TV broadcasts and transcripts visit Gale Research Complete.

 Newspapers

-The Library provides access to TV, film, and radio services.
-They can be found individually via the Databases A-Z or the dedicated News and news archive search on the Search for things A-Z listing.
+The Library’s current and past newspapers can be found by title via the Databases A-Z and at the dedicated News and news archive page.

-Current newspapers can be found in Lexis+ (on the Lexis+ homepage, go to Newspapers, not News), and in Gale Research Complete, OneFile News.
+For current newspapers, visit Lexis+ (on the Lexis+ homepage, select Newspapers, not News), and OneFile News in Gale Research Complete.

 Blogs and podcasts